Actual-Chat/actual-chat/docs/TaskList-AY.md

 Near-term:
 - Real-time playback: don't render it as historical
-- Counters, etc. - use InvalidationDelay
+- Counters, etc. - check AK's InvalidationDelay + other stuff
+- Navigate to chat on mobile

 Mid-term:
 - AuthorModal - fix view (for you & anonymous authors)